michaelkazman/earthcam-trng/README.md

 ![Earthcam-TRNG Logo](/images/earthcam_banner.png)

 ## Installation
-To install all required dependencies, execute the bash installation script:
+To install all required dependencies, execute the bash installation script (from the project's root directory):

 `./install.sh`